Access to education

 International protection applicants and their family members shall have access to elementary and secondary education services in Türkiye.[1]

 Türkiye has been a party to the United Nations Convention on the Rights of the Child since 1995.
 The right to education is also recognised by Article 42 of the Turkish Constitution, which provides that “no one shall be deprived of the right of learning and education”.
 Türkiye’s Law on Primary Education and Training provides that primary education is compulsory for all girls and boys between the ages of 6-13 and must be available free of charge in public schools.[2]
-Currently the 8-year compulsory primary education is divided into two stages of four years each.
-Parents or guardians are responsible for registering school-age children to schools in time.
+Currently, the 8-year compulsory primary education is divided into two stages of four years each.
+Parents or guardians are responsible for registering school-age children to schools on time.
 Furthermore, the Basic Law on National Education also explicitly guarantees non-discrimination in extension of education services to children, “regardless of language, race, gender, religion”.[3]

-In order for a parent to be able to register their child to a public school, the family must already have International Protection Applicant Identification Cards, which also list the Foreigners Identification Number (YKN) assigned by the General Directorate of Population Affairs to each family member.
-This YKN registry is a prerequisite for school authorities to be able to process the child’s registration.[6]
+For a parent to be able to register their child to a public school, the family must already have International Protection Applicant Identification Cards, which also list the Foreigners Identification Number (YKN) assigned by the General Directorate of Population Affairs to each family member.
+This YKN registry is a prerequisite for school authorities to be able to process the child’s registration.[4]
 However, the Ministry of National Education instructs public schools to facilitate the child’s access to school even where the family has not yet completed their international protection registration process at the PDMM.
 Children need to attend school in the “satellite city” to which the family has been assigned (see Freedom of Movement).

 Where the child has previous educational experiences prior to arrival to Türkiye, they will undergo an equivalence assessment by Provincial Education Directorate to determine what grade would be appropriate for them to enrol.
 Particularly in cases where the family does not have any documents demonstrating the child’s previous schooling, the equivalence determination may prove complicated.
+Sometimes, children are placed in classes appropriate to their ages rather than their levels and therefore they might face difficulty to catch up lessons[8].

-As part of the new Cohesion Strategy and National Plan, which foresees key issues to be addressed by PMM, education is listed as one of the six focus areas.
+As part of the Cohesion Strategy and National Plan, which foresees key issues to be addressed by PMM, education is listed as one of the six focus areas.

 Priorities for education include: